Green Party of Canada candidates in the 2004 Canadian federal election: Wellington—Halton Hills: Brent Bouteiller

-Bouteiller received 2,725 votes (5.43%), finishing fourth against Conservative candidate Michael Chong.
+Brent Bouteiller received 2,725 votes (5.43%), finishing fourth against Conservative candidate Michael Chong.

 Whitby—Oshawa: Michael MacDonald

-MacDonald was 28 years old at the time of the election, and was a customer service professional.
+Michael MacDonald was 28 years old at the time of the election, and was a customer service professional.
 He had previously campaigned for the Green Party of Ontario in the 2003 provincial election, and finished fourth against Progressive Conservative Jim Flaherty with 1,375 votes.

 He received 2,759 votes (4.85%) in the 2004 election, finishing fourth against Liberal incumbent Judi Longfield.

 Windsor West: Rob Spring

-Spring was born in 1964 in Shelburne, Nova Scotia.
+Rob Spring was born in 1964 in Shelburne, Nova Scotia.
 He moved to Windsor in his youth, graduated from Essex District High School in 1982, and entered the workforce after his graduation.
-He served two years with the 21st Windsor Service Battalion as a reservist vehicle technician.
-Spring is an auto worker, and a veteran environmental activist in Windsor.
-He has served on the city's Environmental Advisory Committee, has been a member of the Citizens Environmental Alliance since 1985 (Windsor Star, 25 September 1998), and chaired the Canadian Auto Workers Local 444 environmental committee (Windsor Star, 22 October 1999).
+Spring served two years with the 21st Windsor Service Battalion as a reservist vehicle technician.
+He is an auto worker, and a veteran environmental activist in Windsor.
+Spring has served on the city's Environmental Advisory Committee, has been a member of the Citizens Environmental Alliance since 1985 (Windsor Star, 25 September 1998), and chaired the Canadian Auto Workers Local 444 environmental committee (Windsor Star, 22 October 1999).
 In 1998, he was part of a successful protest against the construction of a rock-crushing facility near a residential area (Windsor Star, 20 October 1998).
 He was also a member of Friends of Marshfield Woods in 2000, and unsuccessfully tried to prevent a logging operation in the area (Windsor Star, 17 January 2000).

 Spring joined the Green Party in 2000, and worked as campaign manager for Green Party candidates Chris Holt and Cary M. Lucier in the 2003 provincial election (Windsor Star, 15 September 2003).
 He received 1,545 votes (3.50%) in the 2004 election, finishing fourth against New Democratic Party candidate Brian Masse.

 Manitoba

 David Kattenburg (Brandon—Souris)

-Kattenburg is a radio documentary producer and science educator in Manitoba, Canada.
+David Kattenburg is a radio documentary producer and science educator in Manitoba, Canada.

-He received a Bachelor of Science degree from McMaster University in 1975, and was awarded a Ph.D. in Medical Sciences in 1981.
+Kattenburg received a Bachelor of Science degree from McMaster University in 1975, and was awarded a Ph.D. in Medical Sciences in 1981.
 He subsequently worked as a journalist, instructor and environmental activist.
 Now residing in Winnipeg, Kattenburg is the owner and operator of Earth Chronicle Productions, which has created documentaries on issues relating to development and the environment.
 His series include The Earth Chronicles, More Than Just A Dozen, Children of the Earth, Partners in Action and ClimateWatch.

 He received 1264 votes in 2004, or about 3.5% of the total cast.

 Andrew Basham (Charleswood—St. James)

-Basham received 880 votes (2.09%), finishing in fourth place against Conservative candidate Steven Fletcher.
+Andrew Basham received 880 votes (2.09%), finishing in fourth place against Conservative candidate Steven Fletcher.